[He prayed to the Lord who answered him and gave him a miraculous sign]

 Instead, a convocation of eagles now circled the sky just ahead of me!
 Immediately, I began to count them.
 When I counted 7 of them, I had no doubt that this was a sign from God.
 I was also convinced that my original eagle was from Him as well.

 “In those days Hezekiah became ill and was at the point of death.
 He prayed to the LORD, who answered him and gave him a miraculous sign.” — 2 Chronicles 32:24

 Believing that God had heard me, I felt that He was reassuring me that He was with me.
-I was also certain that this sign meant that He would provide.
+I was also certain this sign meant that He would provide.
 My hope soared that day.
-I’m sure you’ll have no problem understanding then, why I happily exclaim “My eagle!” whenever I sight one.
+I’m sure you’ll have no problem understanding why I happily exclaim “My eagle!” whenever I sight one.